cboehme/traffic-data-fetcher/README.md

 By default, the commands write their results to standard output in csv format.
 By passing a file name with the `-f` or `--file` option the results can be saved into a csv file.

+Standard options:
+ - `-h`, `--help`: show a help message and exit
+ - `--version`: show the version of traffic-data-fetcher and exit

 ### List all domains

 Retrieves a list of all known domains.
 As there is no official queryable list of domains, the